msadowski/weeklyrobotics/_posts/2020-11-30-weekly-robotics-119.md

 ![Issue {{page.idx}}](/img/headers/{{page.idx}}.jpg "Issue {{page.idx}}")
 *Image Credit: [Astrobotic](https://www.astrobotic.com/)*

 > Welcome to yet another issue of Weekly Robotics.
-I finally had time to finish the [Makani documentary](https://youtu.be/qd_hEja6bzE), and my verdict it: it's amazing!
+I finally had time to finish the [Makani documentary](https://youtu.be/qd_hEja6bzE), and my verdict is: it's amazing!
 I've liked it so much I've added a documentaries section to the [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics).
 Do you know of any other documentaries I should include there?
 [Let me know!](mailto:mat@weeklyrobotics.com).
 This week we have a guest contribution to the publication fo the week by [Rodrigo](https://www.linkedin.com/in/rodrigo-lopes-catto/).
 Thanks!
 The most clicked link last week was [the robotics simulation in Unity](https://blogs.unity3d.com/2020/11/19/robotics-simulation-in-unity-is-as-easy-as-1-2-3/) with 12.0% opens.

 {:.post-entry-title}
 #### NASA Initiative Developing Wireless Charging for Lunar Robots